heinzelotto/org.heinzelotto.fileindex/README.md

 - [X] Concurrent file watcher implementation.
 - [X] Concurrent file loader implementation based on the file watcher that reloads a file on modification events.
 - [X] Lock-free consistency guarantee that a file that is successfully loaded has not been written to while it was being read.
+- [ ] Discarding of partially written files that are still opened for writing by another process.
 - [X] Event debouncing (firing fewer events for multiple changes to the same file)
 - [ ] Better directory handling (copying, moving and removing entire directories currently shows problems)
 - [ ] Adding and removing roots to the watcher and indexer without a full reindex.